wilbooorn/prepwork/w1/w1d1/readings/running_rspec.md

-# TODO: Add rspec colorization/formatting to all exercise directories

 # Running Rspec Tests

 No need to look at any code yet; let's just run some tests and see what